keerah/Houdini-assets/DAZ2APEX/README.md

-DAZ to Houdini character APEX rigging setup v1.5 by keerah.com
+# DAZ to Houdini character APEX rigging setup v1.5

 Although it went through a lot of iterations already, it's not perfect.
 I left some comment notes and node comments inside.